MRazaAli/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
-- Jsut Revisisng git commands :)
+- Just Revisisng git commands :)